Wawel Cathedral exterior with tourists in Krakow, Poland.

 What to bring

-• Bring local currency or your preferred payment method for meals, souvenirs, and extra delights not covered by the ticket.
+Carry local currency or a preferred payment method for meals, souvenirs, and additional experiences not included in the ticket.

 What’s not allowed